 12.45 The area in which Wytch Farm is located consists of a mosaic of heathland, farmland, woodland and scrub and restoration will need to take account of the landscape character of the wider area.
-The area is interspersed with internationally and nationally protected heathlands, which are the subject of ongoing habitat management.
-Restoration should therefore strive to achieve favourable condition within such designated areas and opportunities for habitat improvement within the wider area should be maximised.
+The area is interspersed with internationally and nationally protected heathlands, which are BAP priority habitats and the subject of ongoing habitat management.
+Restoration should therefore strive to achieve favourable condition within such designated areas and opportunities for habitat improvement and creation within the wider area should be maximised.